vuejs/docs/src/guide/migration/v-bind.md

 ## Migration Strategy

-If you are relying on this override functionality for `v-bind`, we currently recommending ensuring that your
+If you are relying on this override functionality for `v-bind`, we currently recommend ensuring that your `v-bind` attribute is defined before individual properties.